-Jewish learning adventures for kids in grades K-2.
-Now with transportation options from local schools!
+Jewish learning adventures for kids in grades K-3 with transportation from local schools.
+Register for the 2019-2020 school year today!
+Early Bird discounts available through May 1.

-I am so excited for this convenient after school option that allows my child to choose different activities and participate in a program that lets him be active, thoughtful and engaged.
+I am so excited for this convenient program that allows my son to choose different workshops, experience Jewish content and be active after school.

 Discovery After School Club